-The September 28, 2015 Assigned Commissioner's Scoping Memo and Ruling3 directed San Diego Gas & Electric Company ("SDG&E") and Southern California Edison ("SCE") "to serve supplemental testimony to support the claimed amounts [of nuclear fuel contract termination costs incurred in 2013 and 2014] by no later than October 30, 2015."4
+The September 28, 2015 Assigned Commissioner's Scoping Memo and Ruling directed San Diego Gas & Electric Company ("SDG&E") and Southern California Edison ("SCE") "to serve supplemental testimony to support the claimed amounts [of nuclear fuel contract termination costs incurred in 2013 and 2014] by no later than October 30, 2015."

-SDG&E served the required supplemental testimony on October 30, 2015.5 On June 7, 2016, after consulting with SCE, SDG&E informed members of the service list for this proceeding that the supplemental testimony served October 30, 2015 contained confidential information and requested that the recipients destroy any copies of the supplemental testimony in their possession.6 SDG&E stated in its June 7, 2016 email, "SDG&E will prepare updated confidential and public versions of the testimony, to be served in accordance with the procedural schedule adopted by the Commission for this proceeding."
+SDG&E served the required supplemental testimony on October 30, 2015.
+On June 7, 2016, after consulting with SCE, SDG&E informed members of the service list for this proceeding that the supplemental testimony served October 30, 2015 contained confidential information and requested that the recipients destroy any copies of the supplemental testimony in their possession.
+SDG&E stated in its June 7, 2016 email, "SDG&E will prepare updated confidential and public versions of the testimony, to be served in accordance with the procedural schedule adopted by the Commission for this proceeding."
 No party objected to SDG&E's request.
 This volume of testimony (Ex.
-SDGE-06) supersedes its withdrawn testimony (Ex.
-SDGE-04).
+SDGE-10) supersedes its withdrawn testimony (Ex.
+SDGE-04, served in A.15-01-014/A.15-02-006).